 Do you love nature?
-Do you like to relax, enjoy outdoor activities and exploring new places?
-If so, Miami is the perfect place for you to visit!
+Do you like to relax, enjoy outdoor activities, and explore new places?
+Are you looking for some thing to do in Miami for free?
+Or maybe a few?
+If so, this article is for you.

-When you tire of big-city shopping in Miami Beach, South Beach nightlife and sandy Atlantic Ocean beaches, there’s a Miami for nature lovers, too.
-This part of South Florida has some amazing natural spots, and they’re all within driving distance!
+When you tire of big-city shopping in Miami Beach, South Beach nightlife, and sandy Atlantic Ocean beaches, there’s a Miami for nature lovers to explore.
+This part of South Florida has some amazing natural spots, and they’re all a short drive away.

 How to get around Miami